yurisuika/Zehn/README.md

 Currently this skin works fine on both [SteamFriendsPatcher](https://github.com/PhantomGamers/SFP/releases) and [Millennium](https://github.com/ShadowMonster99/millennium-steam-patcher/releases).

-### Recent Updates
+### Update Documentation
-See Zehn's [Announcements](https://github.com/yurisuika/Zehn/discussions/categories/announcements) for notable recent features, changes, and fixes!
+See Zehn's [Announcements](https://github.com/yurisuika/Zehn/discussions/categories/announcements) category in Discussions for details on recent updates!
+Noteable fixes, changes, and additions are described here, so you can know all about the latest improvements to Zehn.

 ### Support and Community
 Head over to [Discussions](https://github.com/yurisuika/Zehn/discussions) for support, to share your ideas, and more!

-[Yuri's Modding Lair](https://discord.gg/0zdNEkQle7Qg9C1H) is closed, as I've quit using Discord, which I suggest you do too!
+~~[Yuri's Modding Lair Discord](https://discord.gg/0zdNEkQle7Qg9C1H)~~ is closed for the foreseeable future.